lxi12/DeepLearning-DGNN/README.md

 EGCN_O: a version of EvolveGCN, GCN + LSTM

-Skip_GCN: experiment, apply a random matrix see how bad is the performance
+Skip_GCN: new experiment, apply a random matrix see how bad is the performance

 ## Usage